 A medical abortion is the use of pills to end a pregnancy.
 These pills (mifepristone and misoprostol) essentially induce a miscarriage.
-The Food and Drug Administration (FDA) approved mifepristone in 2000, and since then over 3.5 million women in the U.S. have had a medical abortion.
-Medical abortion works up to 70 days (10 weeks) of pregnancy.
+The Food and Drug Administration (FDA) approved mifepristone in 2000, and since then over 4 million people in the U.S. have had a medical abortion.
+Medical abortion works up to 77 days (11 weeks) of pregnancy.

 Medical abortion is highly effective.
 Research has shown that the pill regimen completely terminates pregnancy in about 95% of patients.
 About 5% of patients may need to have a uterine aspiration (a surgical abortion) because of a continuing pregnancy, incomplete abortion, or persistent bleeding.

 Medical abortion is also very safe.
 Serious risks, such as heavy bleeding and infection are rare.
 It is very unusual for someone to need admission to a hospital for treatment or to have a blood transfusion after a medical abortion.

 Side effects of medical abortion are common; they include vaginal bleeding and abdominal cramping, nausea, vomiting, diarrhea, fatigue, and mild fever.
 These side effects usually last a short time and can be treated with over-the-counter medications.